 Our vegetable garden is going crazy with tomatoes.

-These are from last years plants.
-As planting time came around, I was pre-occupied with my depression.
+These are from last year’s plants.
+As planting time came around, I was preoccupied with my depression.
 I was not focused or motivated to get the garden going this year.
-So, when the tomato plant began popping up last month, I started weeding around them.
+So, when the tomato plants began popping up last month, I started weeding around them.